PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:40:14
+Last updated: 2024-04-02 19:40:48
-Random Quote: With the new day comes new strength and new thoughts. - Eleanor Roosevelt
+Random Quote: All our dreams can come true, if we have the courage to pursue them. - Walt Disney